syall/json-synthesizer/docs/DESIGN.md

 ];
 ```

-The `source` is a list of semantic tags (strings) to classify inputs, which are then used to identify which transforms should be applied.
-It should be noted that the order of the tags will not affect the order of the transforms, but instead the order the transforms are defined.
+The `source` is a list of semantic tags to classify inputs which are used to identify which transforms should be applied.
+It should be noted that the order of the tags will not affect the order of the transforms applied.

 The `input` is JSON data which can be acquired from any data source.
-The input is not allowed to have duplicate keys, defined as keys with identical names can be reached with the dot `.` operator from the root object, because there would be collisions when converting the input to a typed map.
-However, if data from an input source does contain duplicate keys, the data can be cleaned by applying transforms that either rename the conflicting keys or remove the key/value pair.
+The input is not allowed to have duplicate keys, defined as keys with identical names that can be reached with the dot `.` operator from a root object.
+If data from an input source does contain duplicate keys, the data can be cleaned by applying transforms that either rename the conflicting keys or remove the key/value pair.

-The `output` is the desired structure and types of the JSON data.
+The `output` is the desired structure and types in normal JSON.
 Any keys and types used later in the synthesis will be limited here regardless of the input data.
-The output assumes keys and values not from the input but the transformed input, so it is important to keep track of each applied transform's changes to the keys and values.
+However, it should be noted that the output assumes keys and values not from the original input but the transformed input, so it is important to keep track of each applied transforms' changes to the keys and values.

 #### Transforms